LABORA-INF-UFG/oaisim-free5gc-install/README.md

 ### 3.1 - Running Free5GC components

 The first elements that will be started is [Free5GC](https://www.free5gc.org/) components.
 This step can be automated through the parameter ```init_free5gc_elements_simulation```, if you want run the deployment process and at the same time, start all [Free5GC](https://www.free5gc.org/) simulation process elements, you could use the parameter ```init_free5gc_elements_simulation='true'```.
-If you decide use this strategy, you cannot see the log information about of each [Free5GC](https://www.free5gc.org/) element.
+If you decide use this strategy, the log information about of each [Free5GC](https://www.free5gc.org/) element will no be displayed on terminal.
+The log information are recorded in the file ```/root/free5gc-stage-1/install/var/log/free5gc/free5gc.log``` inside each Free5GC container.
 For more details, check the [check the parameters installation description section.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install/blob/master/README.md#num_ues_init_database)

 ### Running AMF
 Access the _first terminal_ and and run the following commands: